- How are your firebowls made?

 I like to say that I can't guarantee them longer than 500-1000 years.
 The thickness and quality of the steel insures that they will last many generations.

-I offer a Dynasty Guarantee on all other Sculptural Firebowls, meaning they will last many lifetimes.
+I offer a Dynasty Guarantee on all my Sculptural Firebowls, meaning they will last many lifetimes.

 My Sculptural Firebowls are basically indestructible, but may arrive with some marks or scratches due to the fact that they are made from recycled materials.
 These scratches are considered to add history and character rather than being a defect.
 Most of the firebowls will also have some numbers or writing stamped into the steel, generally at the bottom where they are not visible.
 This also gives some history to the object.